top of page

 We've had thousands of hours of being able to test being able to pivot the story around audience decisions, so we've gotten good at it.
 But I think that makes it difficult to imitate this as well because there are so many pitfalls, and it's only really through doing it that you learn how to avoid those.

-Owen Kingston on Parabolic Theatres experience at adapting to audience decisions on the fly
+Owen Kingston on Parabolic Theatres' experience at adapting to audience decisions on the fly

 All this narrative flexibility is all well and good, but what exactly can we expect from the story of Bridge Command?
 According to Kingston, they're "trying to deliver on the promise of shows like Star Trek, where it's not just about flying around and 'pew-pew, we're going to blow up a load of bad guys'.
 You are a representative of an Earth government, and you're there to try and be responsible".